Undergraduate Certificate in the History of Art

 Pathways

-The Department for Continuing Education offers day and weekend courses, weekly learning programmes and summer schools in the History of Art.
+The Department for Continuing Education offers many short courses in the History of Art, across various study formats.

 If you are planning on embarking on a new career as a result of your studies, or hope to progress in your current field, you can access help and advice through the University Careers Service.